Cheb57/binutils-tricore/Readme.txt

 Hello,

-I built from sources (provided by HighTec to avoid GPL violations here https://www.hightec-rt.com/en/downloads/sources.html) the bintutils 2.13 package targetting the tricore architecture with host Windows under x86 (686) platforms.
-Sources files are provided on this repository if needed (in case where the URL link will not be available).
+I built from sources (provided by HighTec to avoid GPL violations here https://www.hightec-rt.com/en/downloads/sources.html) the binutils 2.13 package targetting the tricore architecture with host Windows under x86 (686) platforms.
+Sources files are provided on this repository if needed (in case where the URL link will be not available).

 As the tricore arch is not an official branch of gcc/binutils, there is no package found with free of charge….
 So I prefer to build it as Hightec made sources available.